abelsiqueira/evplan/README.md

 What I want from this tool is:

   - Generation of a schedule for all talks;
-  - Use list of participants per talk to prevent talk collision;
+  - Use list of people per talk to prevent talk collision;
   - Use of tags to discourage same type of presentation in the same time;
   - Use of tags and room groups to put similar presentations together;
   - Creation of a site with all information;